-Nicole Nau is professor of Baltic languages and general linguistics at the Institute of Linguistics.
+Nicole Nau is professor of Baltic languages and general linguistics at the Chair of Scandinavian Studies.
 Her research interests include grammar in spoken and written texts, language typology, language contact, language documentation and second language learning and teaching.
 More information on her homepage

-Maciej Karpiński is university professor at the Department of Psycholinguistics.
+Maciej Karpiński is university professor at the Institute of Applied Linguistics.
 His research focuses on phonetics (especially prosody), multimodal communication, and psycholinguistics.
 His many further interests include the relationship between language and music.
 More information on his homepage.